andresgap/coconut/README.md

 D360 Local customer configuration switcher.

 # Description
-Coconut fetch the configuration files from dealer360 development servers and stored then on a local folder.
-With those configuration files it can swap between different customers and prepare your local enviroment to start developing.
+Coconut fetch the configuration files from dealer360 development servers and stored them on a local folder.
+With those configuration files it can swap between different customers and prepare your local enviroment to start developing or testing locally.

 ## Installation